British Rail Class 43 (HST): Buffered units

-43013 and 43014 joined Network Rail's New Measurement Train in 2003 and have continued to work with this service ever since.
+Two units joined Network Rail's New Measurement Train in 2003 and have continued to work with this service ever since.
 Both of these units have now had MTU engines fitted.

-43080 was leased to GNER as a one-off power car, working as a spare unit that could be easily called for if an HST failed.
+One unit was leased to GNER as a one-off power car, working as a spare unit that could be easily called for if an HST failed.
 For most of its time with GNER, it was based at Craigentinny yard in Edinburgh and was painted into GNER colours.
 This locomotive's lease ended in 2006 and it was returned to storage at Long Marston.